Alice Roberts: Television career

 In May 2024, Roberts presented the documentary The Lost Scrolls of Pompeii: New Revelations, which aired on Channel 5.

+In October 2025, Roberts co-presented Witches of Essex with Rylan Clark, a three-part series on Sky History.
+In February 2026, Roberts presented Lost Grail with Alice Roberts, a three-part series on Sky History about Biblical figure Joseph of Arimathea.

+In March 2026, Roberts presented Our Hospital Through Time, a six-part series on Channel 5 exploring St Bartholomew's Hospital through historical and contemporary themes.

+Roberts will present Alice Roberts: Grounded; an upcoming archaeological, industry, and landscape series to be aired on Channel 4 later in 2026.

 Awards and honours

 In 2011, Roberts was elected an honorary fellow of the British Science Association, and a fellow of the Royal Society of Biology.
 In 2014, she was selected by the Science Council as one of their leading UK practising scientists.
 During 2014, she was President of The Association for Science Education, and presented the Morgan-Botti lecture.